-In relation to the second question, the relatively wide variation in explanatory power found across the different well-being indicators suggests that the choice of well-being measure does indeed matter.
+In relation to the second question, the relatively wide variation in explanatory power found across the different well-being indicators suggests that the choice of wellbeing measure does indeed matter.
 Global measures outperform experiential measures across the board, particularly in relation to satisfaction.
 This finding, together with the relatively low effect sizes found for all affective measures, lends support to Green (2010)'s conclusion that (global) evaluative measures may inherently be better suited to serve as inputs in quit intention functions than experiential measures.
-Given that the decision to quit one's job is itself a highly complex decision with serious, long-term consequences, not just for the individual but also potentially for his / her family members, it is perhaps not surprising that, for the individuals in my sample at least, the head (a weighing up the pros and cons of switching jobs) appears to rule the heart (a gut feeling that it might be time to quit).
 The results appear to suggest that what workers think about their jobs matters more for quit intention formation than how workers actually experience their jobs day-to-day.
 It is, however, also possible that this finding might reflect the medium-term temporal framing of the quit intention question used in this study and that experiential measures might have played a larger role had a more immediate, or indeed no, timeframe been employed.
-It is also plausible that this finding holds only up to a certain emotional 'threshold' level, and that if the day-to-day lived reality of working were to become sufficiently miserable and / or lacking in pleasure, that work would become intolerable, forcing workers to heed their gut instincts and exit.
+It is also plausible that this finding holds only up to a certain emotional 'threshold' level, and that if the day-to-day lived reality of working were to become sufficiently miserable and / or lacking in pleasure, that work would become intolerable, forcing workers to follow their hearts and exit.